iamdmitrij/Tethos/README.md

 }
 ```

-alternatically, you can override `OnConfigurationCreated` method which allow you can edit configuration instance directly.
+alternatively, you can override `OnConfigurationCreated` method which allow you can edit configuration instance directly.

 ```c#
 public class Test : AutoMockingTest